What Is Coronavirus?

 How do you protect yourself from this coronavirus?

-It’s crucial to practice good hygiene, respiratory etiquette and social distancing.
+It’s crucial to practice good hygiene, respiratory etiquette and social and physical distancing.
 Read more about ways to protect yourself.

 Coronavirus: What do I do if I Feel Sick?